gardener/landscaper/docs/usage/Blueprints.md

   If the import refers to a targetlist import, `index` specifies the list index of the referenced target.

+  - **`updateOnChangeOnly`** *bool*

+  If set on true, a successfully processed deployitem is only deployed again, if something has changed in its spec.

   - **`name`** *string (deprecated)*